-- 1) Attain a cumulative overall academic average of C or better, with no individual course grade of less than D - 2) Be free of all indebtedness to the College - 3) For the Associate of Science Degree a student must successfully complete all requirements of the Clinical Embalming program as specified by the College and the American Board of

-Funeral Service Education and be certified by the Clinical Program Director as minimally technically competent in entry level embalming practices

-4) Successfully complete all end-of-program comprehensive testing
+- 1. The student has successfully completed any of the following programs of instruction with a minimum 2.0 cumulative GPA and passing grades in all courses for the AAS - 2.
+For the AAS degree, a student must successfully complete all requirements of the Clinical Embalming program as specified by the College and the American Board of Funeral Service Education; also be certified by the Clinical Program Director as minimally technically competent in entry level embalming practices. - 3.
+The student must successfully complete all requirements of the Funeral Director Practicum - 4.
+Successfully complete and pass all end-of-program comprehensive exams, and; - 5.
+Be free of all indebtedness to the College prior to taking your comprehensive exams